o0johntam0o/phpBB-Extension-Archive/README.md

 ## Description

+Archive alows you to:

+* View forum in the fastest way (like Archive page in vBB)

+* It can be useful for mobile browser or search engines

-An archive version for your forum (Faster in loading pages).
-100% xHTML 1.0 Strict valid
+* 100% xHTML valid

 (Previous version: https://github.com/o0johntam0o/phpBB-Forum-Archive-II)